kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 to be a hosted CI service ([advertising Java support](https://docs.codefresh.io/docs/java)) and even have a whole blog post about [migration from SnapCI](https://codefresh.io/blog/alternatives-to-snapci/).

 In reality however, Codefresh is a Docker Image Management platform.
 This is a very interesting idea and moves Codefresh on a league on its own.
-Whether that league is above or bellow the "normal" hosted CI services is questionable.
+Whether that league is above or bellow the "normal" hosted CI services league is questionable.
 I decided to include them for completeness but please make sure that you understand the paradigm behind Codefresh before rejecting/adopting it.